Learn-Write-Repeat/Open-contributions/Anshuman_OpenCV/FaceDetection_PyZMQ/Face_Eye_Lip_Detection_with_pyZMQ.md

  - Again the client reconstructs frame from buffer and then displays it.

  ## Results
+ The code was run on local host using the one server file and one client file and following were the results.
+ You can obtain the code for client [here](https://github.com/Learn-Write-Repeat/Open-contributions/blob/master/Anshuman_OpenCV/FaceDetection_PyZMQ/client.py) and for server here[here](https://github.com/Learn-Write-Repeat/Open-contributions/blob/master/Anshuman_OpenCV/FaceDetection_PyZMQ/server.py)
  <table align="center">
     <tr>
         <td><img src="https://github.com/anshumyname/Open-contributions/blob/master/Anshuman_OpenCV/images/raw.jpg" width=200 height=200></td>